 The picture shows the shack leaning.
 It’s also not resting on a solid foundation.
 If we are not careful, we can put our spirituality in the hands of someone just because they have credentials or lean on someone a little too hard on our spiritual path.
 We risk a collapse if their character is not solid or if they leave us.

-Living the guided life and walking this path is not easy.
+Living life with what I call joy and flow, and walking this path is not easy.
 But that doesn’t mean it’s not worth it.
 I wouldn’t trade anything for leaving my comfort zone to travel this road.

 Tips to Step Up and Step Out on Your Spiritual Journey